-This is a sampling of what I’ve written over the years.
-It doesn’t include the sites I’ve created for major publishers or being the managing editor in charge of content programmed to millions of people daily.
-It also doesn’t include the print, TV and radio work I’ve done, but it’s a nice sampling through the years.
+This is a sampling of what I’ve written and worked on over the years.
+It doesn’t include the sites I’ve created for major publishers or as the managing editor in charge of content programmed to millions of people, daily.
+The print, TV and radio work I’ve done is missing too, but it’s a nice sampling through the years.

 Fear ends when life begins.